 He was also a four-year captain of the McKendree men's tennis team and was a three-time NAIA Midwest Regional Champion.
 Mitchell helped lead the Bearcats to the NAIA Midwest Regional Championship and its first-ever appearance in the NAIA National Tournament in 1999.

 He earned his master's degree in in athletic administration from William Woods University in 2008.

 Mitchell is a member of College Sports Information Directors of America (CoSIDA) and National Association of DIII Athletic Administrators.
 He served as the local organizing chair for the 2012 CoSIDA Convention in St. Louis.

-Mitchell has been a member of the CoSIDA Goodwill and Wellness Committee since 2009, and is in his second year as chair.
+Mitchell has been a member of the CoSIDA Goodwill and Wellness Committee since 2009, and is in his third year as chair.
 He is also the D3SIDA Board Region 4 Rep and is a voting member for the CoSIDA Academic All-America Teams.